Doctoral degrees and career

 As a PhD student, you are eligible to receive an Erasmus+ grant for a mobility period abroad.
 Erasmus+ is the European Commission's programme for mobility in education.

+Depending on whether you are registered as a student or as an employee ("stipendiat"), you can receive a grant either as a student or as an employee.
 If you are both a student and an employee, then you can choose either option.
 See Intranet (iNord) for further information or contact the administrative PhD coordinator at your faculty.

 The National Research Ethics Committees are independent bodies responsible for research ethics issues and investigations of research misconduct across all disciplines.